AkibNihal/HeartPulseSynch/README.md

 With HeartPulseSynch, monitoring your heart health has never been easier.
 Download the app today and take control of your cardiovascular fitness.

+# Features:
+- Ability to store and display blood pressure-related data.
+- Record page to add new measurements, including date, time, systolic pressure, diastolic pressure, heart rate, and comment.
+- Edit and update existing measurement details.
+- Delete measurements from the record.
+- Highlight or flag unusual blood pressure.
+- Display a list of measurements, showing the date, systolic pressure, diastolic pressure, and heart rate.
+- User-friendly interface to ensure proper data entry and prevent illegal values.
+- Persistent storage to ensure data is not lost when exiting or stopping the app.

+These features aim to provide a simple, attractive, and intuitive experience for users to monitor and track their blood pressure and heart rate data.

 ## Some screenshots of the app: